The Grand Canyon Chiang Mai Waterpark

 - Wakeboarding – The Grand Canyon has a cable-tow wakeboarding area.
 You start from a platform that makes it much easier than beginning in the water behind a boat.
 The cable goes back and forth in a straight line, so you have to make a circle at the end around the buoy markers to basically make a 180-degree turn.
 It can be hard to get this at first, but it’s still pretty fun to try.
 This costs 450-550 Baht extra (see pricing chart below).
 If you’re okay with paying that, you’ll have fun.
 For a better place to learn and spend a day wakeboarding for a better price, check out our guide to Taco Lake Wakeboarding in Bangkok.

-- Kayaking – There are kayaks available if you feel like paddling around and getting a different vantage of the waterpark.
-Included in entrance price
+- Kayaking and paddleboarding – There are kayaks and SUP boards available if you feel like paddling around and getting a different vantage of the waterpark.
+Included in the entrance price

 - Food and drink – There is a food court area here with pretty good Thai and foreign food for reasonable prices.
 There is also a coffee shop, and you can buy beer and alcohol as well.